 Mr Mo Fumin, the Non-Independent Non-Executive Chairman, manages the affairs of the Board with a view to ensure that the Board functions effectively and meets its obligations and responsibilities.
-He ensures all Members have the opportunity to express their views, opinions and ideas for proper decision making of the Board.
+He ensures all Members of the Board have the opportunity to express their views, opinions and ideas for proper decision making of the Board.

 At the highest executive level, Mr Yuan Bin, who currently holds the CEO/MD position, assumes the overall responsibilities for the execution of the Bank's strategies and plans in line with the Board's direction, oversees the overall operation and drives the businesses and performance towards achieving the Bank's vision and goals.
-In carrying out his tasks, the CEO/MD is supported by a Senior Management Committee which comprises of CEO/MD as the Chairman, Deputy CEOs, Deputy Chief Compliance Officer and Assistance CEO.
+In carrying out his tasks, the CEO/MD is supported by the Senior Management Committee, the members of which comprises of CEO/MD as the Chairman, Deputy CEOs, Assistant CEO and Chief Compliance Officer as well as other Management Committees of the Bank.